Israel mourns Lag BaOmer festival stampede victims | DW | 02.05.2021

-Flags were flown at half-mast, events were called off and candles were lit across Israel, as the country remembered the 45 people who died during a stampede at a religious festival.
+Flags were flown at half-staff, events were called off and candles were lit across Israel as the country remembered the 45 people who died during a stampede at a religious festival.

-At least 45 people were killed at the festival in Mount Meron that was attended by thousands of ultra-Orthodox Jews.
+At least 45 people were killed at the festival at Mount Meron that was attended by thousands of ultra-Orthodox Jews.
 The incident was the deadliest civilian disaster in the country's history.

-Flags were flown at half-mast on official buildings and military bases across the country on Sunday.
+Flags were flown at half-staff on official buildings and military bases across the country on Sunday.
 Sporting events were canceled and many came to pay their respects at the site of the disaster.

-Pope Francis also offered his condolences and prayed for those who lost their lives during a service at St. Peter's Square.
+Pope Francis also offered his condolences during a service at St. Peter's Square and prayed for those who lost their lives.

 On Monday, Israel's parliament will hold a special session to remember the victims and light memorial candles.